 A survey of European civilization from the classical Greeks until the barbarian invasions and the fall of Rome.
-Topics include the rise of the Greek polis, the spread of Greek culture under Alexander the Great, the history of the Roman empire, and the establishment of Christianity.
-Prerequisite: Any WCIL I course.
+Topics include the rise of the Greek polis, the spread of Greek culture under Alexander the Great, the history of the Roman Empire, and the establishment of Christianity.